Anti-Turkish sentiment: Cyprus

 The island of Cyprus became an independent state in 1960, with power shared between Greek Cypriots and Turkish Cypriots under the London–Zürich Agreements.
 But in December 1963, in events that became known as Bloody Christmas in which 364 Turks were killed, Turkish Cypriots were ousted from the republic and Greek Cypriots began a military campaign against them, leading to 11 years of ethnic clashes.
 Turkish Cypriots bore the heavier cost in terms of casualties, and some 25,000—about a fifth of the population of Turkish Cypriots—were internally displaced.
 Thousands of Turkish Cypriot houses left behind were ransacked or completely destroyed.
 They lived as refugees for at least ten years, until the 1974 Turkish invasion.
 By the late 1960s, approximately 60,000 Turkish Cypriots had left their homes and moved into enclaves.
 This resulted in an exodus of Turkish Cypriots, with the majority migrating to the United Kingdom and others to Turkey, North America, and Australia.

 On 13 February 1963 Greeks and Greek Cypriots attacked the Turkish Cypriot quarter of Limassol with tanks killing 16 and injuring 35 Turks.
 Between 11 and 13 May 1964, Cypriot Police executed much as 28 Turkish Cypriot civilians in Famagusta and Akrotiri and Dhekelia.
 On 14 and 15 November 1967, Greek Cypriots murdered 26 Turkish Cypriots during their retreat from Kofinou.

-Numerous atrocities against the Turkish Cypriot community were committed during the Turkish invasion of Cyprus.
+Numerous atrocities against the Turkish Cypriot community were committed in response to the Turkish invasion of Cyprus.
 In the Maratha, Santalaris and Aloda massacre by EOKA B, 126 people were killed on 14 August 1974.
 The United Nations described the massacre as a crime against humanity, by saying "constituting a further crime against humanity committed by the Greek and Greek Cypriot gunmen."
 In the Tochni massacre, 85 Turkish Cypriot inhabitants were massacred.
+During the Alaminos massacre, 13 or 15 Turkish men were executed.

 The Washington Post covered another atrocity in which it is written that: "In a Greek raid on a small Turkish village near Limassol, 36 people out of a population of 200 were killed.
 The Greeks said that they had been given orders to kill the inhabitants of the Turkish villages before the Turkish forces arrived."

 In Limassol, upon the fall of the Turkish Cypriot enclave to the Cypriot National Guard on 20 July 1974, the Turkish Cypriot quarter was burned, women raped and children shot according to Turkish Cypriot and Greek Cypriot eyewitness accounts.
 1300 people were then led to a prison camp.

 On 12 July 2020, The primate of the Church of Cyprus, Archbishop Chrysostomos II has expressed his opinions regarding the reversion of the Hagia Sophia museum to a mosque stating that "The Turks have remained uncivilized, they are rude, and they will remain [this way]."
 He added that "Turkey has learned to destroy, it has learned to appropriate the cultures of others and sometimes, when it does not benefit it, it destroys them and falsely presents cultures as its own."